aakritisi/receipt-processor/readme.md

    }' -H 'Content-Type: application/json'  http://localhost:7002/receipts/process

 which should return a JSON having an id.

-3. To call the /receipts/{id}/points endpoint enter this command in the command line: curl -v http://localhost:7002/receipts/{id}/points
+3. To call the /receipts/{id}/points endpoint enter this command in the command line:

+   curl -v http://localhost:7002/receipts/{id}/points

-4. replace the {id} from the url with the receipt id which should return the receipts corresponding points.
+5. replace the {id} from the url with the receipt id which should return the receipt's corresponding points.

 ##### Unit tests are provided and can be executed to test.